 Chisels come in different sizes and shapes.
 They have a cutting edge made of metal blades that come from a wooden or plastic handle.
 The blade removes unwanted wood from the item.
 It is ideal for joining pieces together.
 Using chisels with a mallet brings better results.

 A lathe allows you to work with wood with ease.
 The cutting machine comes in different sizes and shapes for specific tasks.
-Attach different types of tools on the lathe for effectiveness, precision, and efficiency.
+Attach various tools on the lathe for effectiveness, precision, and efficiency.

 A hand drill is a simple model of drills ideal for pre-drilling holes—drill holes before inserting screws inside.
 Turn the drilling tool left and right until the tips get in the wood.
 Continue turning the drilling tool to the right until you reach the required depth.
 No power is required, and that makes it convenient to use.
 It is also easy to operate, and that saves time.